apache/druid/docs/content/design/broker.md

 Returns the metrics of the datasource.

+* `/druid/v2/datasources/{dataSourceName}/candidates?intervals={comma-separated-intervals-in-ISO8601-format}&numCandidates={numCandidates}`

+Returns segment information lists including server locations for the given datasource and intervals.
+If "numCandidates" is not specified, it will return all servers for each interval.

 * `/druid/broker/v1/loadstatus`

 Returns a flag indicating if the broker knows about all segments in Zookeeper.
 This can be used to know when a broker node is ready to be queried after a restart.

+### POST

+* `/druid/v2/candidates/`

+Returns segment information lists including server locations for the given query.